Thomas Spota

-Thomas J. Spota III (born September 6, 1941) is an American convicted criminal and former attorney and politician, who served as the District Attorney of Suffolk County, New York, serving from 2002 until 2017, later being disbarred on June 10, 2020.
+Thomas Joseph Spota III (born September 6, 1941) is an American convicted criminal and former attorney and politician, who served as the District Attorney of Suffolk County, New York, serving from 2002 until 2017, later being disbarred on June 10, 2020.
 Spota announced his intent to resign on November 10, 2017, following his indictment on federal charges of obstruction of justice in the investigation of Suffolk County Police Chief James Burke.
 Spota was subsequently found guilty and sentenced to five years in federal prison and fined $100,000.

 Early life and education

 Spota was born in 1941 and grew up in New Hyde Park, New York, on Long Island.
 He graduated from Chaminade High School, a private Catholic school in Mineola, New York.
 He earned degrees at Fairfield University in Fairfield, Connecticut, and St. John's University School of Law in Jamaica, Queens, New York.

 Law career

 After passing the bar, Spota worked as an assistant prosecutor under Suffolk County District Attorney Patrick Henry, during the 1970s and early 1980s.
 He entered private law practice in Suffolk, representing clients including the Suffolk Detectives Association and other law enforcement unions.

 Following his conviction on federal corruption charges, Spota was disbarred in 2020.
 Since August 2024, Spota has worked part time as a "non attorney" administrative clerk, for the law firm of his former criminal attorney.